gtvj/cloud-cdn/README.md

 * Using IAM to create a user and group with the necessary policies (granting access to interact with S3)
 * Creating an S3 bucket and granting the permissions to our user
-* Enabling logging for the S3 bucket so that we can see what actions have taken place
+* Enabling logging for the S3 bucket so that we can see what actions have taken place (this has since been disabled because the bucket was swamped with log files)
 * For **each of the files to be served** selecting 'Make public' from the bucket dashboard

 Notes: